una/una.github.io/_posts/blog/2022-06-20-style-queries.md

 ## 2. Styling non-inheritable properties

 This example shows color selection based on a parent's styles (including non-inherited styles). <code>border-color</code> is an example of a property that doesn't inherit.
 With style queries, we can query a parent's non-inheritable styles to apply to its children.
-For example, we can query <code>border-color</code> (or even <code>background</code> — see <a href="https://github.com/w3c/csswg-drafts/issues/5292">currentBackgroundColor proposal</a>) to apply styles to the button:
+For example, we can query <code>border-color</code> to apply styles to the button:

 <div class="demo-card">
   <figure>FPO</figure>